dmutikainen/dmutikainen.github.io/_posts/2024-07-23-chi-square-test.md

 In this project we apply Chi-Square Test For Independence to assess the performance of two types of mailers that were sent out to promote a new service.

+In the first section, *Project Overview*, we'll cover - on a high-level - the context of the assignment, the actions we took, and the results we achieved.
+In the following sections, we dive deeper to demonstrate how we arrived at our conclusion using Python.

 # Table of contents

 - [00.
 Project Overview](#overview-main)